intel/intel-extension-for-pytorch/README.md

 ## Feature Introduction

 ### AOT compilation:
 AOT compilation is supported on ATS-P and PVC.
-Set USE_AOT_DEVLIST="xe_hp_sdv" to enable for ATS-P. Set USE_AOT_DEVLIST="pvc" to enable for PVC.
+Set USE_AOT_DEVLIST="12.1.0" to enable for ATS-P. Set USE_AOT_DEVLIST="12.4.0" to enable for PVC A0.

 ### oneDNN specific layouts:
 All models listed in above "Verified Models" can run with IPEX_ONEDNN_LAYOUT=1 on ATS-P L0 backend.
 However, not all supported models can gain performance improvement through this feature.